sourcegraph/scip-clang/README.md

 ## Supported Platforms

 [Binary releases](https://github.com/sourcegraph/scip-clang/releases)
-are available for x86_64 Linux (glibc 2.16 or newer) and x86_64 macOS (supported on arm64 macOS via Rosetta).
+are available for x86_64 Linux (glibc 2.16 or newer) and arm64 macOS.

 Codebases using GCC and/or Clang for routine compilation are both supported.
 For codebases exclusively built using GCC,